mattrenfro/golangHelper/README.md

 # golangHelper
-created as a helper class for Golang files and text These functions were needed, but not readily available in 2019
+created as a helper class for Golang files and text.

+These functions were needed for a project, but not readily available in 2019.

+Feel free to use.
+Let me know if anything is not working correctly or it you want to contribute.